 Back in 2010, Rob Riggle called fellow Shawnee Mission graduates Paul Rudd and Jason Sudeikis with an idea.
 "Let's host a poker tournament to raise money for Children's Mercy."
 Without hesitation, they each agreed and immediately called upon their family and friends to help pull it off.

-Having raised $1.5 million, Rob, Paul and Jason invited Big Slick alumni and area natives Eric Stonestreet and David Koechner as to join them as hosts.
+In recent years, Rob, Paul and Jason invited Big Slick alumni and area natives Eric Stonestreet and David Koechner to join them as hosts.
 Together the five of them, along with their families and friends, are hard at work planning this year's event.
 Through patience, creativity and a whole lot of fun, Big Slick is once again, making an impact on the lives of children and their families in one of the community's most valuable assets.